ikoghoemmanuell/SQL-Projects/SQL Project.md

 .

-## Question 2: Generate a table of employees and the number of customers they handle.
+## 2. Generate a table of employees and the number of customers they handle.

 ```sql
 SELECT e.FirstName, e.LastName, COUNT(DISTINCT o.CustomerId) AS Customers